paulbarbu/blog/content/post/13-pin-socket-iso11446.md

 Depending on the socket and module you have installed **pin 12** may or may not be the trailer detection pin, if it is, when connecting the trailer this pin will be connected to ground (**pin 3**).

 On my particular installation (the MP5-DS-G13 module) the trailer detection is done by checking if a big enough load is connected between **pin 6** and **pin 3**, which is equivalent to having working brakes on your trailer/caravan.
 Which makes more sense.
-If you have braking lights on your trailer, the system knows it's connected, otherwise **pin 12** might not be grounded with all trailer manufacturers.
+If you have brake lights on your trailer, the system knows it's connected, otherwise **pin 12** might not be grounded with all trailer manufacturers.
 This is a cool trick and if I'm not mistaken provides compatibility even if you use a 13-7 pin adapter.
+This is cool since any trailer will have brake lights.

 Now, make sure you connect a big enough load, I first connected a 5W bulb with nothing happening.
 After I switched to a 21W bulb the "trailer" was detected by the system.